KartikNarolia15/HR-Analytics/README.md

 - Automate HR reporting to save manual effort and increase efficiency.
 - Build a scalable and interactive Power BI dashboard for decision-makers.

+## Key Insights from the Dashboard

+- Attrition Rate: 16.1% out of 1470 employees.
+- Attrition by Age: Highest among employees aged 26–35.
+- Attrition by Job Role: Laboratory Technicians, Sales Executives, and Research Scientists had the highest turnover.
+- Attrition by Salary: Majority of attrition occurs in the ≤5K salary range.
+- Attrition by Education: Life Sciences and Medical backgrounds show higher attrition.

 ## Tools Used

 - Power BI – Dashboard creation & visualization